 This Gluten-Free Vegan Banana Cream Pie is super easy to make, luxuriously creamy and packed with sweet bananas!
 A healthier take on a well-loved classic dessert.

-This Banana Cream Pie is made in a similar way to my Coconut Cream Pie and Lemon Pie, and consists of a crispy, flaky pastry crust filled with slices of sweet bananas and rich custard, then topped with fluffy clouds of coconut whipped cream and even more bananas.
+This Banana Cream Pie is made in a similar way to my Coconut Cream Pie and Lemon Pie, and consists of a crispy, buttery, flaky pastry crust filled with slices of sweet bananas and rich custard, then topped with fluffy clouds of coconut whipped cream and even more bananas.

 A pastry crust might seem like a lot of hassle, but this one is super easy to make because: